edoardob90/aoc2020/README.md

 The Advent of Code, 2020 edition.
 The coding challenge from December 1st until Christmas created by [Eric Wastl](http://was.tl/).
 The first puzzles will unlock as usual at Midnight (UTC-5) on December the 1st.

-~~This year I will team with [Giulio I.](https://github.com/giulioi) to get as close as possible to Christmas Day's puzzle.
-[Piero G.](https://github.com/pgasparo) decided to join starting from Day 7.~~
+This year I will team with [Giulio I.](https://github.com/giulioi) to get as close as possible to Christmas Day's puzzle.
+[Piero G.](https://github.com/pgasparo) decided to join starting from Day 7.

-Both of my teammates abandoned me 😢.
-I'm alone with the Wolfram Language till Christmas.
-I'll do my best.

 ## Languages used